yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 Note that sudo is required to set up this service.

-If Yugabyte Platform will be using cron jobs, make sure that the `yugabyte` user is allowed to run crontab:
+If Yugabyte Platform will be using cron jobs, ensure that the `yugabyte` user is allowed to run crontab:

 * If you are using the `cron.allow` file to manage crontab access, add the `yugabyte` user to this file.
 * If you are using the `cron.deny` file, remove the `yugabyte` user from this file.